 - What's your favourite open space?
 Victoria Park in Hackney.

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 Definitely not celebrity restaurants.
 I actually like smaller restaurants.
 I'd rather spend the night there than in any chain place.
 What pisses me off is when you go in a place and they make a big deal about how long you can go in there and eat for, and make a fuss.
 It's not like that in pop up places, they're fantastic.

 - What's been your most memorable night out in London?
 I was 19, I'd been in the army for around 2 years already.
 Me and some mates used to hang around Brixton market, waiting for one of the guys' sister to get back from work.
 She'd been mugged recently before and so after that we'd come to pick her up and see her home.
 We were in a caff and as usual we were talking about get-rich-quick schemes.
 One day, we were seriously considering robbing a bank.
 I don't think any of us knew how ready the others were to do it.
 But that night we decided to do it.
 Obviously it didn't come to anything, but we came pretty close.